wongjas/delivery-confirmation-app/README.md

 export SF_TOKEN=<YOUR-SFDC-TOKEN>
 ```

 4. We're going to use assume that order information is stored in the Order object and that the confirmation IDs map to the 8-digit Order numbers within Salesforce.
 Given that assumption, all we need to do is make a query to find the correct object, add the inputted information and we're done.
+Place this code before the last `except` within the `/views/sample_views.py` file.

 ```python
         # Extract just the numeric portion from delivery_id